Rooyca/blog/content/en/projects/rooykup.md

 ---
-title: rooykup-cli - Backups commpressed and encrypted in the cloud
+title: rooykup-cli - Backups commpressed and encrypted
 date: 2023-05-16
-description:  A command line application that allows users to backup their files to the cloud in an easy and efficient way.
+description:  A CLI that allows users to backup their files in an easy and efficient way.
 type: page
 topic: project
 link: "https://github.com/Rooyca/rooykup-backup-and-sync"